• Two students look over and discuss notes at a desk. One of them is professionally dressed.

 Your first step is to earn a bachelor’s degree from a four-year university.

-Degrees for elementary teachers
+Degrees for teachers

 Degrees for middle and high school teachers